 So I pitched it to my editor while pitching some other stories and I actually said, “I’ve always wanted to do a James Bond sexy spy-guy so maybe this hero could be an ambassador or something and does secret spy stuff and fakes his death and what do you think?”

 She told me to run with it, but shortly thereafter, asked if I’d ever thought of doing a character in a wheelchair.
-I thought of those Murderball guys, but that had been a whim and a ‘one day.’
+I thought of those Murderball guys, but writing an athlete hero in a wheelchair was a ‘one day’ aspiration.
 Maybe I’d think about it for a future book, but it wouldn’t fit for this book.
 This hero was a super spy-guy who fakes his death.
-Wheelchair hero would have to wait.
+Murderball hero would have to wait.

 Except, once I asked myself, “Why can’t super spy-guy be in a wheelchair?”
 I was sunk.
 Because I couldn’t think of a reason he couldn’t be sexy and a spy and dynamic and a Sicilian tycoon…and also happen to be in a wheelchair.